Gjones747/instrucitons/instructions.md

 ---

 ## Conclusion
 Now you have a modern and customizable text editor that you can mold to your liking.
-To add additional things refer to the process outlined above just for different packages!
+For addtional packages refer to the process outlined above!